Hierarchical a posteriori error estimation of Bank-Weiser type in the FEniCS Project: Algorithms and implementation details

 where $\mathcal B_T^{\bw} := \{\xi_1^0, \cdots, \xi_{d_{\bw}}^0\}$ is the set of singular vectors of $G$ corresponding to a zero singular value, spanning $V_T^{\bw}$ and $\{\xi_1,\cdots, \xi_{d_-}\}$ is spanning the supplementary space.
 The matrix $N$ is then chosen as the submatrix of $V$, keeping only the columns from $\mathcal B_T^{\bw}$:

 The linear algebra operations needed to form the submatrix $N$ from $V$ are performed using the NumPy library\ \cite{van_der_walt_numpy_2011}. \item \textit{Computation of $A_T^+$ and $b_T^+$.} The equation \cref{eq:ho_equation} is expressed directly in the Unified Form Language (UFL)\ \cite{alnaes_unified_2014} and efficient C\texttt{++} code for calculating the cell local tensors $A_T^+$ and $b_T^+$ for a given cell $T$ is then generated using the FEniCS Form Compiler (FFC)\ \cite{kirby_compiler_2006,olgaard_automated_2009}.
-If the cell $T$ has an edge on a Dirichlet boundary $\mathcal{E}_D$, the matrix $A_T^+$ and vector $b_T^+$ must be modified in order to enforce the boundary condition. \item \textit{Computation of $A_T^{\bw}$ and $b_T^{\bw}$.} The matrix $A_T^{\bw}$ and vector $b_T^{\bw}$ are constructed using \cref{eq:link_N}. \item \textit{Solution of the linear system \eqref{eq:bw_linear_system_Vbw}.} The linear system \cref{eq:bw_linear_system_Vbw} is solved using a partial-pivot LU decomposition algorithm from the Eigen dense linear algebra library\ \cite{guennebaud_eigen_2010}. \item \textit{Computation of the Bank--Weiser estimator.} Finally, the solution $x_T^{\bw}$ is sent back to $V_T^{k_+}$ using $N$ and the norm of the corresponding function, giving the local estimator \cref{eq:local_estimate} is computed using standard high-level functions already available within FEniCS.
+If the cell $T$ has an edge on a Dirichlet boundary $\mathcal{E}_D$, the matrix $A_T^+$ and vector $b_T^+$ must be modified in order to enforce the boundary condition. \item \textit{Computation of $A_T^{\bw}$ and $b_T^{\bw}$.} The matrix $A_T^{\bw}$ and vector $b_T^{\bw}$ are constructed using \cref{eq:link_N}. \item \textit{Solution of the linear system \eqref{eq:bw_linear_system_Vbw}.} The linear system \cref{eq:bw_linear_system_Vbw} is solved using a partial-pivot LU decomposition algorithm from the Eigen dense linear algebra library\ \cite{guennebaud_eigen_2010} in DOLFIN and xtensor-blas, which calls LAPACK's dgesv in DOLFINx. \item \textit{Computation of the Bank--Weiser estimator.} Finally, the solution $x_T^{\bw}$ is sent back to $V_T^{k_+}$ using $N$ and the norm of the corresponding function, giving the local estimator \cref{eq:local_estimate} is computed using standard high-level functions already available within FEniCS.
 The global estimator \cref{eq:global_estimate} is computed using the information of all the local contributions. \end{enumerate}